pkrysiak/blog/_posts/2016-01-08-yaml-is-slow.markdown

 tags: [yaml, serialization, yajl, oj, marshal, json]
 ---

-It is very common tendention in ruby world to use Yaml.
+It is very common tendency in ruby world to use Yaml.
 Probably every ruby/rails programmer already used it in one of the projects.
 Either to modify `config.yml`, or maybe to make some translations for various languages using `I18n` gem.
 Nothing weird...
 Rails speaks Yaml natively, you don't have to include any fancy gems or follow any other convention, the format is very readable.
-Everything works more or less beautifull till the time when:
+Everything works more or less beautiful till the time when:

-### You decide to use it as [serialization](https://en.wikipedia.org/wiki/Serialization) mechanizm. ###
+### You decide to use it as [serialization](https://en.wikipedia.org/wiki/Serialization) mechanism. ###
 {: style="color:gray; text-align: center; padding-bottom: 20px"}

 We all know that ruby performance sucks a little bit.
 But by choosing mechanisms that put so much overhead on the performance we will fail even more one day.